jonsim/search/README.md

     for writing search modules which call out to separate tools or command line utilities.

-Bringing all this together then, a skeleton, functional module might look like the following:
+Bringing everything together: a skeleton, functional module might look like the
+following:
 ```py
 from search_utils.printer import MultiLinePrinter, SingleLinePrinter
 from search_utils.process import StreamingProcess